dylan-lang/opendylan/documentation/library-reference/source/common-dylan/threads.rst

      the threads which are blocked and waiting for it.
 The choice of which thread receives the notification is undefined.
-The receiving thread may not be unblocked immediately, because it must first claim ownership of the notification’s associated lock.
+The receiving thread may not be unblocked immediately, because it must first claim ownership of the notification's associated lock.

 .. function:: release-all